zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

   FTP and WebDAV.
 As those functionalities were provided by the now removed ZServer, the related information also has been removed.

-  Please directly refer to the ZServer package for furhter information.
+  Please directly refer to the ZServer package for further information.

 Introduction